-In March 2005, we executed a long-term operating lease to utilize an additional 459,000 square foot fulfillment center located in Trenton, South Carolina.
+We lease a 459,000 square foot fulfillment center located in Trenton, South Carolina.
 Currently, this facility houses the majority of merchandise distributed by our wholesale and direct-to-consumer channels.
 This building significantly expanded our fulfillment capacity and provides us with future opportunities for additional growth as it becomes necessary.
 This facility also utilizes a state-of-the-art and fully functional tilt tray sorter.
 The property currently accommodates all direct-to-consumer fulfillment related functions, including inventory warehousing, receiving, customer contact operations and customer shipping.
-We believe this space and equipment allows us to maximize our fulfillment efficiency.
-We can expand this space as needed to support the additional growth requirements of both our retail and wholesale businesses.